 Mountain gorilla mother and young

 As one of the ultimate wildlife experiences in Africa, gorilla trekking is becoming more and more popular.
-Luckily strict regulations are in place to protect these gentle giants, and the number of permits available per day is finite.
-Only eight visitors can spend one hour with a habituated gorilla group per day.
-Rwanda has 12 groups available for tracking in Volcanoes National Park, and Uganda has around 20 groups in Bwindi Impenetrable National Park and just one group in Mgahinga Gorilla National Park.
+Luckily strict regulations are in place to protect these gentle giants, and the number of permits available per day is limited.
+A maximum of eight visitors can spend up to one hour with any given gorilla group on any given day.
+In Rwanda, there are 12 groups available for tracking, all in Volcanoes National Park.
+In Uganda, more than 25 trackable groups inhabit Bwindi Impenetrable National Park, along with one group in Mgahinga Gorilla National Park.

-Mgahinga Gorilla NP in the Virunga Mountains is an amazing place for gorilla trekking, possibly my favorite.
-But with just one gorilla group and very little accommodation in the area, it isn’t a popular option.
-For the purposes of this blog, I’ve left this off-the-beaten-track gorilla park out of the equation and the comparisons below are between the two most popular and accessible gorilla trekking destinations: Bwindi in Uganda and Volcanoes NP in Rwanda.
+Mgahinga Gorilla National Park in the Virunga Mountains is an amazing place for gorilla trekking.
+But with just one gorilla group and very few accommodations choices in the area, it isn’t a popular option.
+For the purposes of this blog, this off-the-beaten-track gorilla park has been left out of the equation and the comparisons below are between the two most popular and accessible gorilla trekking destinations: Bwindi in Uganda and Volcanoes NP in Rwanda.

 Comparison 2: Habitat & Landscape